plone/training/mastering-plone/features.rst

   * :guilabel:`searchbox`: search (with live-search)

 * :guilabel:`navigation`: The global navigation
-* :guilabel:`banner`: A banner.
-Only visible on the front page.

-* :guilabel:`portal-columns`: a container holding:

-  * :guilabel:`portal-column-one`: portlets (configurable boxes with tools like navigation, news etc.)
-  * :guilabel:`portal-column-content`: the content and the editor
-  * :guilabel:`portal-column-two`: portlets

 * :guilabel:`portal-footer`: portlets for the footer, site actions, and colophon

-* :guilabel:`edit-zone`: a vertical bar on the left side of the browser window with editing options for the content
+* :guilabel:`toolbar`: a vertical bar on the left side of the browser window with editing options for the content

-.. only:: not presentation

-    These are also the CSS classes of the respective divs.
-    If you want to do theming, you'll need them.

 On the edit bar, we find options affecting the current context...

+* :guilabel:`edit`
 * :guilabel:`folder contents`
-* :guilabel:`edit`
-* :guilabel:`view`
 * :guilabel:`add`

+There is a menu with three dots that holds additional options:

 * :guilabel:`state`
-* :guilabel:`actions`
-* :guilabel:`display`
-* :guilabel:`manage portlets`
+* :guilabel:`view`
 * :guilabel:`history`
 * :guilabel:`sharing`

+At the bottom of the toolbar is a silhouette-icon that holds a menu with the following links:

+* :guilabel:`logout`
+* :guilabel:`profile`
-* :guilabel:`rules`
+* :guilabel:`preferences`
-* :guilabel:`user actions`
+* :guilabel:`site-setup`

 Some edit bar options only show when appropriate;
 for example, :guilabel:`folder contents` and :guilabel:`add` are only shown for Folders.
-:guilabel:`rules` is currently invisible because we have no content rules available.

 .. _features-users-label: